-- a.
+a.
 The appropriate security requirements of this Order must be included in task orders and contracts for all IT systems designed, developed, implemented, and operated by a contractor on behalf of GSA, including but not limited to systems operating in a Cloud Computing environment.
 In addition, GSA shall ensure that the contract allows GSA or its designated representative (i.e., third-party contractor) to review, monitor, test, and evaluate the proper implementation, operation, and maintenance of the security controls.
-This requirement includes, but is not limited to, documentation review, server configuration review, vulnerability scanning, code review, physical data center reviews, and operational process reviews and monitoring of Service Organization Control 2 and Statements on Standards for Attestation Engagements (SSAE) 18 reports. - b.
+This requirement includes, but is not limited to, documentation review, server configuration review, vulnerability scanning, code review, physical data center reviews, and operational process reviews and monitoring of b.
 The security controls implemented as part of contracts and task orders must include specific language requiring solutions to align with existing information security architecture.
 Security deliverables must be provided in a timely manner for review and acceptance by GSA.
 Additional information may be found in GSA CIO-IT Security-09-48, Security and Privacy Requirements for IT Acquisition Efforts and, for external information systems, in GSA CIO-IT Security-19-101, External Information System Monitoring.
 Note: As indicated in Chapter 1, Section 5, GSA has a deviation request process by which a deviation from approved security architecture/standards may be requested.